mckennapsean/dissertation/content/04-example.md

 ideas for derived data, such as network alerts or general traffic and activity.
-For each data type, we explored various encodings and interaction techniques that would scale to different levels of the data; this scaling is critical due to the quantity and spread of real-world cyber security data.
+For each data type, we explored various encodings and interaction techniques that would scale to different levels of the data; this scaling is critical due to the quantity and spread of real-world cybersecurity data.

 The concept sketches proved to be useful in exploring different ideas, but we